Ship sanitation certification

-The department administers Ship Sanitation Certification (SSC) requirements on behalf of the
+The department administers Ship Sanitation Certification (SSC) requirements on behalf of the Department of Health.

 Ship Sanitation Certification (SSC) is aimed at controlling the international spread of human diseases by controlling any vectors of these diseases that could potentially be carried on a vessel.

 This is achieved by inspecting for and controlling animal vectors (rodents and mosquitoes), preventing the discharge of untreated ballast water, checking certification of potable water and sewage, and biosecurity measures for human carriers of disease.

 Ship Sanitation Control Exemption Certificates and Ship Sanitation Control Certificates are issued in accordance with Article 39 of the International Health Regulations (2005) (IHR).
 Ship sanitation certificates may be required for all vessels on international voyages that call at a port of a State that is a party to the IHR.

 Certificates remain valid for a period of six months from the date of issue.
 This period may be extended by one month if the inspection or control measures required cannot be accomplished at the declared port where the vessel is located when due for recertification.

 Renewal of a ship sanitation control exemption certificate may be requested by the master or agent of a vessel when submitting the Pre-Arrival Report (PAR) or by submitting a Ship Sanitation Certificate Service Request through the department's electronic vessel management system (MARS).

 Ship sanitation inspections and issuing of subsequent certificates can only be issued at ports that are declared by the Director of Human Biosecurity on behalf of the Department of Health.
 These declared ship sanitation points (ports) are as follows:

 For all details of first points of entry, see map of Australia's first points of entry for vessels for the plants, animals and goods that may only be landed at certain points as well as points that manage vessel sanitation certification.